eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 To get started with Codespaces, you just have to follow a few steps:

-1. go to the webpage of your repository on GitHub (e.g. https://github.com/MyOrg/MyFirstVehicleApp)
+1. Go to the webpage of your repository on GitHub (e.g. https://github.com/MyOrg/MyFirstVehicleApp)
-1. click on the green `Code`-button and select Codespaces on the top
+1. Click on the green `Code`-button and select Codespaces on the top
-1. configure your Codespace if needed (defaults to the main branch and a standard agent)
+1. Configure your Codespace if needed (defaults to the main branch and a standard agent)
-1. click on `create`
+1. Click on `create`

 A new window will open where you see the logs for setting up the container.
 On this window you could now also choose to work with Visual Studio Code.
 The environment remains on a remote agent and Visual Studio Code establishes a connection to this machine.